 BUFFALO – Among the 1,300 or so players who participated in NHL preseason games, Sabres center Josh Norris stood out as perhaps the most dynamic performer.

-It can be hard to put much stock in exhibition contests, but the oft-injured Norris, who participated in this morning’s pregame skate, looked ready to seize his role as the Sabres’ top pivot.
+It can be hard to put much stock in exhibition contests, but the oft-injured Norris, who participated in Monday’s pregame skate, looked ready to seize his role as the Sabres’ top pivot following a full summer of training.

 Then late in the season opener Oct.
-9, he suffered an upper-body injury and has missed 17 games.
+9, he suffered an upper-body injury and has missed the last 18 games.

-Today marked Norris’ first time skating with his teammates.
-He was joined by winger Jason Zucker, who was has missed the last seven games battling a virus.
+Monday marked Norris’ first time skating with his teammates.
+Winger Jason Zucker, who has missed the last seven games battling a virus, also joined him.

-Neither one will play tonight against the Edmonton Oilers.
+Neither forward played Monday against the Edmonton Oilers.

-The Sabres will also be without defenseman Michael Kesselring, who suffered a lower-body injury in Saturday’s 5-4 overtime road win against the Detroit Red Wings.
+The Sabres also played without defenseman Michael Kesselring, who suffered a lower-body injury in Saturday’s 5-4 overtime road win against the Detroit Red Wings.

 More on Kesselring later.

-There’s no timeline for either player’s return.
+There’s no timeline for Norris or Zucker’s return.
 Sabres coach Lindy Ruff said Zucker could be available this weekend.

 “It was definitely a big step to skate with the team today,” said Norris, who scored three goals and a league-high seven points in four preseason outings.